spences10/scottspence.com/posts/2020/07/17/my-second-brain-zettelkasten/index.md

 ## Notion

-Back when Notion was the new hotness and I jumped onto it as soon as a discovered how flexable it was and more importantly cross platform, so I could take notes on my phone, work laptop and personal computer yay 🎉
+Back when Notion was the new hotness and I jumped onto it as soon as a discovered how flexible it was and more importantly cross platform, so I could take notes on my phone, work laptop and personal computer yay 🎉